irenecolmenar/TwitterWS/README.md

 # TwitterWS

-Build Restful CRUD API for a simple Twitter application using Spring Boot, H2, JPA and Hibernate.
+Build Restful CRUD API for a simple microservice which consumes Tweets from Twitter and persist them in an in-memory database.

+It is build with Spring Boot, JPA, Hibernate, twitter4j and an H2 in-memory database.

 ## Requirements